How to reset iPad: soft reset, force restart, and restore iPad to factory settings

 4. Enter your passcode to restore iPad to factory settings.
 If you don’t remember your passcode, here’s what to do.

-5. Enter your Apple ID password to remove the account from your device.
+5. Enter your Apple Account password (Apple ID password) to remove the account from your device.
 This step is a must — especially if you’re selling your iPad.
 By entering your password, you ensure the device won’t ask the new owner to provide it after a reset.

 The whole process will take a few minutes and it ends once you see the welcome screen.
 This means your iPad is ready for a new life.